elasticio/elasticio.github.io/_getting-started/integration-component.md

 operations in the  diagram above reflect the color of the resources in the screenshot showing Petstore API documentation.

-A `trigger` is used to start an [integration flow](integration-flow) by exporting data for processing.
+We use a `trigger` to start an [integration flow](integration-flow) by exporting data for processing.
 For that purpose a trigger is monitoring changes in the source application, e.g. by sending requests to the particular API.
-Once changes has been detected the trigger starts the integration flow.
+Once the system detects changes the trigger starts the integration flow.
 As a rule of thumb any `GET` resource in a REST API is implemented as `trigger` in an integration component.

-An `action` is used to consume data produced by a `trigger` or another action.
+We use an `action` to consume data produced by a `trigger` or another action.
 Typically an action inserts objects into target application.
 That's why any writing resource (`POST`, `PUT`, etc.) in a REST API will be implemented as `actions` in an integration component.
 For example the